jibolash/appointments-frontend/README.md

 Features
 --------

-- Create appointments, display list of appointments
+- Create appointments, display list of all appointments
+- Search for appointments, using their descriptions
 - Validation of date, time and description input
 - Single page application, using AJAX for network calls
 - Module Design Pattern used for the JavaScript code